-Fundraisers know there is only so much value in a one-time donation.
+When nonprofit professionals think about donor acquisition, they are often focused on securing a first-time donation.
 But did you know a donor’s second gift is probably the most important one they will make to your organization?
 Securing a second gift from new donors is essential for long-term fundraising stability.

 In fact, a donor who makes a second donation within three months of their first has a 987 percent higher average value over five years than a donor who gives once, according to data from Analytical Ones.

 A second gift in a timely fashion tells you something important about a donor.
 It’s a clear indication a donor believes your organization is the best way they can support a cause they care about.
 Securing a second gift means the donor has moved beyond an impulse gift and trusts in your approach.

 You don’t need us to lecture you on the importance of a timely and powerful thank you after every donation.

-But don’t give your donors time to wonder if you recieved their gift.
+But don’t give your donors time to wonder if you received their gift.
 Make sure they hear from you as soon as possible.
 It’s important to reach out, acknowledge a gift, and thank the donor within 48 hours.

 Recognize donors by name and thank them for the specific dollar amount they gave.
 And as always, let them know how their gift made a difference and follow up in more personal ways, like phone calls and handwritten notes when possible.

 But unfortunately, many nonprofits step off the gas after that initial acknowledgment!

-When someone makes a donation, the feeling they made a difference will stay with them for a few days.
+After someone donates, the feeling they made a difference will stay with them for a few days.
 A new donor welcome kit can extend that sensation for weeks, which is crucial for securing a second gift!

 A new donor welcome kit should thank donors again for their contribution with a conversational letter that welcomes them into your family.